vercel/vercel/.github/CONTRIBUTING.md

 ## Verifying your change

-Once you are done with your changes (we even suggest doing it along the way), make sure all the test still run by running:
+Once you are done with your changes (we even suggest doing it along the way), make sure all the test still pass by running:

 ```
 yarn build && yarn test